Watterson estimators for Next Generation Sequencing: from trios to autopolyploids: Distributions of the number of sequenced lineages

 \subsubsection{Pools and complete sequences with overlapping individuals}

 A potentially useful setup is the combination of complete sequences of few individuals and a pool of several individuals from the same population.
-In some cases, there could be individuals in the pool for which the complete sequence is also available.
+In this situation, there could be individuals in the pool for which the complete sequence is also available.

-Here we consider the haploid case, but can be easily adapted to the diploid case by considering a diploid individual as a pair of haploids.
-Denote by $m$ the number of individuals completely sequenced, by $n$ the number of individuals pooled, and by $o$ the overlapping between the two groups of individuals, i.e. the individuals in the pool that have also been sequenced separately. $r$ is the read depth of the pool.
-The distribution of $j$ can be obtained by conditioning on the number $l$ of individuals that are actually sequenced among the $n-o$ exclusive to the pool: \beq P_c(j|r)=\sum_{l=0}^r { r \choose l } \left(1-\frac{o}{n}\right)^l \left(\frac{o}{n}\right)^{r-l} P^*(j-m|n-o,l) \eeq See also Section \ref{jiangcomp} for a simpler formula.
+Here we deal with the haploid case, but the results can be easily adapted to the diploid case by considering a diploid individual as a pair of haploids.
+Denote by $m$ the number of individuals completely sequenced, by $n$ the number of individuals pooled, and by $o$ the overlapping between the two groups of individuals, i.e. the individuals in the pool that have also been sequenced separately.
+Denote by $r$ the read depth of the pool.
+The distribution of $j$ can be obtained by conditioning on the number $l$ of pooled reads that come actually from the $n-o$ individuals exclusive to the pool.
+The distribution of $l$ is a binomial with probability $o/n$ and $r$ extractions, therefore